FabioPINO/science-docs/index.md

 **Science Docs** is a collection of projects, tutorials, reports and study notes that are the product of most of my passion that I have for life, Universe and everything else.
 They are aimed for explorers and experimenters who are willing to study scientific or engineering subjects with what Richard Feynman called *the pleasure of finding things out*.
 Many of the materials here are related to my PhD work and I have hope that by sharing them you might find pursuing science fascinating!
 I have a dream that the PDFs will now enrich your journey through learning and discovery.

 I ought to make one more note here: this site is always alive.
 The PDFs and the associated repositories get updated from time to time.
 Even though a PDF is completed, it does not mean that its content will not change in the future.
-Although mostly it will be small updates like typos, rewording, etc. Any corrections or update proposals are welcome.
+Any corrections or update proposals are welcome.

 Please go to the bottom of the page for a small **About me** section.